MicrosoftLearning/mslearn-postgresql/Instructions/Labs/04-exercise-configure-permissions.md

 1. The remaining fields are optional.
 1. Select **Connect**.
 You are connected to the Azure Database for PostgreSQL server.
 1. A list of the server databases is displayed.
 This includes system databases, and user databases.

+## Create the zoo database

+1. Either navigate to the folder with your exercise script files, or download the **Lab2_ZooDb.sql** from [MSLearn PostgreSQL Labs](https://github.com/MicrosoftLearning/mslearn-postgresql/Allfiles/Labs/02).
+1. Open Azure Data Studio if it is not already open.
+1. Select **File**, **Open file** and navigate to the folder where you saved the script.
+Select **../Allfiles/Labs/02/Lab2_ZooDb.sql** and **Open**.
+If a trust warning is displayed select **Open**.
+1. Run the script.
+The zoodb database is created.

 ## Create a new user account in Microsoft Entra ID